rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

         allow temporary bridging of the time period until NMDA implementations are available.

-   (b)  For published models, the model should be republished with an
-        NMDA-compatible structure, deprecating non-NMDA constructs.
-For
-        example, the "ietf-interfaces" model in {{?RFC7223}} has been restructured as an NMDA-compatible model in {{?RFC8343}}.
+   *  For published models, the model should be republished with an NMDA-compatible structure, deprecating non-NMDA constructs.
+For example, the "ietf-interfaces" model in {{?RFC7223}} has been restructured as an NMDA-compatible model in {{?RFC8343}}.
 The